 I have learned what clutter is!
 Even in the first few days of the course, I would suddenly spot something on the dresser (an unwanted gift from someone no longer in my life) and realize: ‘That’s clutter’.
 How could I not see that before?!
 So my ability to see has changed.
 This enhanced clarity is life-changing.
 I feel in the driving seat at last.

-Clutter does, in fact, have an anesthetizing effect.
-When you live surrounded by stagnant energy, it causes a dulling or numbing of emotions.
+Clutter has an anesthetizing effect because of the stagnant energy that accumulates around it.
+When you live surrounded by this, it causes a dulling or numbing of emotions.
 When you start to clear it, you feel more awake and experience life more fully.
-You begin to rise above the mundane level of existence that clutter keeps you trapped in.
+You can rise above the mundane level of existence that clutter keeps you trapped in.
 You feel more alive.